yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 * It can also run scripts, which are programs that contain a series of commands that are executed in order.
 These scripts can be used to automate tasks like system administration and data processing.

-The Bourne shell is still used on many Unix and Linux systems today, and it is an **important part of computing history**.
+TBourne shell is still used on many Unix and Linux systems today, and it is an **important part of computing history**.

 From this point forward, the Bourne shell was superseded by the Bash shell, which was designed to be a more feature-rich and user-friendly alternative to the Bourne shell.